baroxFPTU/binbarber-webapp/README.md

 - **Remember execute child saga** when configure it into root saga.
 - add more middleware into Redux Toolkit (RTK) with **getDefaultMiddleware**

+Framer Motion

+- conflict with CSS transition, the motion's transition will don't have any effect